 First, it's slow.
 By the time data reaches the sponsor, the window to optimise or act on it is gone.
 Second, it's incomplete.
 A team cannot realistically monitor broadcast, OTT, ten social platforms, and live chat simultaneously; exposure gets missed.
 Third, it's inconsistent.
 Different people reviewing the same footage will reach different conclusions about what counted and what didn't.

-Real-time tracking addresses all three.
-It handles the volume, the speed, and the consistency that manual methods physically cannot.
+Automated tracking addresses all three.
+It handles the volume, the speed, and the consistency that manual methods cannot.
 Strategy decisions, which require human judgement, stay with the people who should be making them.

 What This Looks Like for Sports Teams